wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

 We now have a stream of submit events and a stream of values.
 All that remains is to combine these streams.
 The resulting stream will emit the current state of the fields when the form is submitted.
-Desired bahavior can be achieved by using [withLatestFrom](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-withLatestFrom) operator of RxJS.
+The desired behavior can be achieved by using the [withLatestFrom](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-withLatestFrom) operator of RxJS.
 The combined stream is as follows:

 ```ts
 // ...